Von Richthofen and Brown: Development

-Roger Corman had been interested in making a film about Manfred von Richthofen for a number of years.
-He felt that the Baron was the last true knight, an aristocratic warrior with a code of honor, and wanted to show how the Baron's way of thinking was archaic compared to the wholesale slaughter of World War I. Another thing he wanted to do was to contrast the Baron with the man who had been credited with shooting him down, Canadian RAF pilot Roy Brown, although it is now considered all but certain by historians, doctors, and ballistics experts that Richthofen was actually killed by an AA machine gunner firing from the ground.
+Roger Corman had been interested in making a film about Manfred von Richthofen for years.
+Although the project was to focus on Richthofen only, studio executives felt it would make the film "too German" and Canadian pilot Roy Brown, who was credited with shooting Richthofen down, although there is debate as to who actually killed Richthofen, was added to the film.
+Corman felt that Richthofen was an aristocratic warrior, and wanted to contrast Richthofen with Brown.

 In 1965 it was announced he had commissioned a script called The Red Baron from Robert Towne.
 He pitched the project to 20th Century Fox along with the St Valentine's Day Massacre; Fox decided to make the latter, as they already had The Blue Max.

 Years later Corman signed a deal with United Artists who liked the idea of a film about the Red Baron but did not want the film to be too German, so Corman agreed to make it about Roy Brown and other characters from both areas of the battle front that could be added to the script.

 Although the story of the two foes who meet in a fateful last flight, was essentially a historical subject, Corman's intention was to treat the subject as an allegory of the modern war machine in conflict with antiquated old world notions of chivalry.
+Corman elaborated:

+Von Richthofen, an aristocrat, was the last of the knights.
+He was the last to represent chivalry in combat.
+Whereas Roy Brown, the so-called hero, was a garage mechanic from Canada who was so frightened of flying that he got ulcers and had to drink a quart of milk before he could take off.
+That's the man who killed The Red Baron.
+Another telling point was that the man who took this gentlemanly flyer’s place was Hermann Goering.
+I took all that and played upon the theme that World War I ended the concept of chivalry and honor among soldiers in combat and ushered in the era of mass slaughter of the ordinary man.
+I tried to underscore the fact that Von Richthofen was already an anachronism but didn't realize it.